-In light of this conviction, Lung Cancer Canada’s mission is four-fold: 1) to increase public awareness of lung cancer, 2) to support and advocate for lung cancer patients and their families, 3) to provide educational resources to patients, family members, healthcare professionals, and the general public, and 4) to raise funds in support of promising research opportunities.
+We are Canada’s only non-profit, charitable organization focusing exclusively on lung cancer.
+Lung Cancer Canada’s mission is three-fold: 1) to increase public awareness of lung cancer, 2) to support and advocate for lung cancer patients and their families, and 3) to provide educational resources to patients, family members, healthcare professionals, and the general public.

 To help achieve our mission, Lung Cancer Canada has just launched a national lung cancer awareness campaign to coincide with this November’s Lung Cancer Awareness Month.
 By elevating lung cancer’s public profile, announcing the results of our recent public opinion survey on lung cancer perceptions among Canadians, and educating Canadians about the toll lung cancer is taking, we hope to jumpstart a serious national conversation about lung cancer.

 - “It was almost like you have to say, ‘By the way, it wasn’t his fault that he got this disease.’” - Maria Amaral